Find Profile by Name

-|Why?||“I like the variety, getting outdoors, and the design work – it is really cool to see something you have worked on being built.”|
+Why?
+"I like the variety, getting outdoors, and the design work – it is really cool to see something you have worked on being built."

-Peter Lisle decided to do an engineering degree after considering other some other options.
-“I wanted to be a pilot in the RNZAF but that didn't work out,” he says.
-So he decided to study engineering.
-“I am good at maths and science and quite logically minded,” he says.
-“I've always pictured myself as a project manager, or something similar, working on large infrastructure projects.”
+I originally wanted to be a pilot in the RNZAF, but that didn't work out.
+So I decided to study engineering.
+I am good at maths and science and quite logically minded.
+I've always pictured myself as a project manager, or something similar, working on large infrastructure projects.

-When Peter first started at Tonkin & Taylor he worked in the civil engineering group.
-Designing systems for managing stormwater was a big part of his work, along with construction monitoring, site inspections and landfill design.
+When I first started at Tonkin & Taylor I worked in the civil engineering group.
+Designing systems for managing stormwater was a big part of my work, along with construction monitoring, site inspections and landfill design.
 These projects use physics and maths – especially geometry – to estimate the catchment size, pipe size and the best places to locate the pipes.
-“And you develop a kind of engineering common sense,” he says.
+And you develop a kind of 'engineering common sense'.

-He’s also been involved with 'dynamic pile testing’ which uses special equipment to measure the amount of weight that a foundation pile can carry.
-His role is to direct the crane driver and crew, and to analyse the computer data onsite.
+I've also been involved with 'dynamic pile testing', which uses special equipment to measure the amount of weight that a foundation pile can carry.
+My role is to direct the crane driver and crew, and to analyse the computer data onsite.

-From his current job as a graduate engineer, Peter could go on to specialise in technical design work or in a particular area such in geotechnical, water resources or structural engineering.
-“I could go into management engineering or other management roles,” he says.
-“And I'm keen to work overseas after I gain a few more years of experience."
+From here I could go on to specialise in technical design work or in a particular area such in geotechnical, water resources or structural engineering.
+I could go into management engineering or other management roles.
+And I'm keen to work overseas after I gain a few more years of experience.

 Posted October 2011